SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ### Create a new workflow project

-1. Start by creating a custom workflow using Visual Studio 2012, ensuring you have access to a SharePoint Server 2013 developer site.
+1. Start by creating a custom workflow using Visual Studio 2012, ensuring you have access to a SharePoint developer site.

 2. Create a new SharePoint project that is configured as a SharePoint-hosted app.